oliyh/cljs-webapp-from-scratch/README.md

 npm install
 ```

-> How about an SVG diagram here with the server, app build, REPL and browser all arranged
-> with the commands that run them to show how it all fits together and what their jobs are?

 You're now ready to start shadow-cljs, which will compile your code, serve it to the browser and
 watch the filesystem for any changes you make:
 ```